Anders Young Investigator Award

 In recognition of the very fine contributions to science made by young protein scientists, the Lorne Conference for Protein Structure and Function each year makes one to four special awards.
 Traditionally they have been referred to as the “Young Investigator Award” – but we have now renamed them “The Robin Anders Young Investigator Award“.
 This is in honour of one of our great contributors to the Conference – Chair of 15 years between 1985-200, attendee of all but the first meeting, and Leach Lecturer in 2003 – Professor Robin Anders (read more about Robin below).

 If you are an early career scientist, would you like to be considered for a Robin Anders Young Investigator Award?
-This prestigious award is given to up to five scientists each year that are within 5 years of the award of their PhD (i.e. not before 2013 for the 2018 meeting unless there are valid circumstances for a career break).
+This prestigious award is given to up to five scientists each year that are within 5 years of the award of their PhD (i.e. not before 2014 for the 2019 meeting unless there are valid circumstances for a career break).
 It is generally expected that the PhD has been awarded but, under exceptional circumstances, applications by students at the late stages of their PhD will be considered.
-Applicants must have outstanding track records with respect to opportunity and a good story to tell.
+Applicants must have outstanding track records for this stage of their career and a good story to tell.
 The awardees receive a speaking slot in the Young Investigator Session, which has traditionally been a very high standard and popular session as well as a $500 prize.
 In addition to submitting an abstract, applicants must provide a one page CV summary of their track record in pdf format.
-All one page CV summaries need to be emailed to Jackie Wilce (firstname.lastname@example.org) with cc to Cara Maltman (email@example.com)
+All one page CV summaries need to be emailed to Jackie Wilce (email@example.com) with cc to Cara Maltman (firstname.lastname@example.org) by the abstract due date.

 About Robin F Anders